If you want to become a digital nomad and work remotely from anywhere in the world (as long as there is a Wi-Fi connection), this guide is for you! 💻

 Paul’s ‘scruffy’ digital nomad look during our van life travels in Canada

-While this list isn’t comprehensive, here are some of the top digital nomad destinations for 2020:
+While this list isn’t comprehensive, here are some of the top digital nomad cities:

 - Bali, Indonesia

 - Barcelona, Spain

 - Budapest, Hungary

 - Tulum, Mexico

 There are tons of places not mentioned here, but this list serves to show just all the epic places you CAN visit as a digital nomad!